|

 - WALDO:

-Nickname for Germanic names containing the element wald, meaning
+ruler," and other names containing the element wald, meaning

 - WALENTY:

-Polish form of English Valentine, meaning
+Polish form of Roman Latin Valentinus, meaning

 "healthy, strong."